 We all want to be the first to discover an innovative and possibly profitable altcoin.
-The reward for investing in a worthy ICO or buying a cryptocurrency while its in infancy can be high but so is the risk.
+The reward for investing in a worthy ICO or buying a cryptocurrency while it’s in infancy can be high but so is the risk.

 The cryptocurrency market has the potential to change the world and your wallet because of its nature of decentralization, anonymity, versatility, and rapidity.
 These are all great qualities that provide us with new ways to increase productivity and safety.

 You can follow these tips to make smart decisions on your cryptocurrency investment.

-1. Look for public repositories
+1. Look for Public Repositories

 Any legit cryptocurrency will have a public repository with their developer codes available for viewing or copying.
 If an altcoin is not listed on repository sites like GitHub or Bitbucket, there is no way of knowing if they even have a code or algorithm for their supposed technology.
 You can also view developer updates, forks, and supporters through these sites.